 The Batch Must Deliver Immediate Value

-The batches move through a system of activities, where work is done.
-Applying queuing theory will maximize the output of batches – and it will do so regardless of what those batches consist of.
+We’re looking at our development as a set of batches moving through a series of work activities.
+Applying queuing theory to this system will maximize the output of batches – and it will do so regardless of what those batches consist of.
 If your batch is a collection of miscellaneous work, you’ll have more miscellaneous work done at the end of day – but is that really what you want?
 Most of us have more than enough work already.
 What we want is more usable stuff at the end of the day.
 We’d like immediate value, not potential value – something the company can either sell, or use internally to speed up or improve its work.
 To get more value per day, the batch must be defined to deliver value.

 The User Story Delivers Value in Software Development